-Ori has over 25 years of management leadership in the Hi-Tech industry and focuses at Viola primarily on investments in the areas of Communications, Infrastructure, Semiconductors, and Energy.
-Ori Bendori joined Viola Ventures in October 2004 as a General Partner.
-Today he is a Venture Partner in the Fund.
+Ori Bendori has been the CEO of Reduxio since April 2018.
+Ori has over 30 years of management leadership in multiple technology companies.
+Prior to Reduxio Ori was a General Partner in Viola Ventures (previously Carmel Venture).
+He joined Carmel in October 2004.
+He made many early-stage investments, mainly in the areas of Communications, Infrastructure, Semiconductors, and Energy.
 Ori served as a board member of CopperGate that was acquired by Sigma Designs for $180M in 2009.
 He was also the first investor and board member of DesignArt Networks that was acquired by Qualcomm in 2012.
-He currently serves on the Board of Directors of Optimal Plus, Reduxio, LiveU, Multiphy, Seebo, and Cellwize.
 Prior to joining Viola Ori served as a VP & General Manager of the Enterprise Internetworking Systems Division at Avaya.
-Prior to this role, he served as VP & General Manager of the LAN Systems Group at Lucent and before that as CTO of Lannet.
+He also served as VP & General Manager of the LAN Systems Group at Lucent, and before that as CTO of Lannet.
 He began his career in the Israeli Aircraft Industries and has served as a Major and Fighter Pilot in the Israeli Air Force for 19 years.
-Ori holds a B.Sc. in Mathematics & Computer Science from Tel Aviv University, Israel.
+Ori holds a B.Sc. in Mathematics & Computer Science from Tel Aviv University, Israel

 Realizing that major shifts in the IT industry - cloud computing, Flash and mobile require new technology, Nir founded Reduxio, and architected its groundbreaking core technology.
 He is responsible for the company's strategic roadmap and its intellectual property management.
 Nir is an accomplished high-technology industry executive and visionary, with over 30 years of experience.
 Nir joins Reduxio after a series of ventures.
 Nir co-founded and served as the CTO of Montilio, where he designed an innovative file server acceleration product.
 Prior to Montilio, Nir founded Exanet, and served as its Executive Vice President of R&D and Chief Technology Officer.
 In this role he led the development of one of the first clustered storage solutions ever created, innovating in the areas of grid storage and distributed cache.
 Prior to Exanet, Nir was the first employee and chief architect of Digital Appliance, Larry Ellison's massively parallel computing venture that eventually became Pillar Data Systems, a tiered storage vendor which was later acquired by Oracle Corporation.
 He also worked at Digital Equipment Corporation (DEC), where he led a European pre-sale and special projects team, focusing on UNIX based Symmetrical Multi-Processor (SMP) systems.
 Nir started his career in Tel Aviv University School of Mathematical Science, where he managed the computer science lab, one of the first UNIX installations in Israel.
 Nir holds over 20 U.S. patents and patents-pending in the areas of computer systems, distributed storage, data deduplication and encryption.